 What should I bring to my vaccine or booster appointment?

 Some vaccination sites ask for proof of identity or eligibility.
-Bring a driver’s license or other state-issued ID that shows your name, age and state residency, along with your health insurance card, if you have one.
-You won’t be charged for the initial vaccine series, or a booster shot, but the vaccine provider may bill your insurer a fee for administering the vaccine.
-After your first shot, bring your vaccine card for subsequent shots.
+Bring a driver’s license or other state-issued ID that shows your name, age and state residency, along with your health insurance and vaccination cards, if you have them.

 How are vaccinations working in nursing homes and long-term care facilities?

+The federal government allocates COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.
 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

-How protected am I post-vaccination?
+How protected am I postvaccination?

-This guide was updated on July 20, 2022, with new information about the Novavax vaccine.
+This guide was updated on Sep.
+26, 2023, with new CDC recommendations.